jeromesaiz/autoXLIFF/README.md

 ## Future versions
 Depending on feedback, I might add support for :
 - Transchoice syntax (I guess I'll add it once I need it)
 - Kind of plugable regex to allow for easy adaptation to another framework syntax (just write the regex, put in in a file and autoXLIFF will load it instead of its default Silex/Symphony Twig bridge syntax.

+## addXLIFF tool
+addXLIFF is a companion tool useful when you need to force-add translation strings.
+You'll probably use it to add to your existing XLIFF files those trans-units that are declared outside your Twig templates (like form labels declared within controllers).

 ## What can I use to actually translate my project ?
 autoXLIFF will create and manage XLIFF files automatically for you.
 Provided you run it regularly, it will keep their content in sync with your actual Twig templates content.